 This business allows dogs in the store.
 When someone is injured at a store, the store owner, lessee, and others may be liable under premises liability law.

 When a dog attacks someone, the owner is generally liable for any resulting injuries.
-You can contact attorney Brendan Flaherty and request a free consultation.
+You can contact attorney Fred Pritzker and request a free consultation.

 A settlement in a dog bite lawsuit could include amounts for any of the following: